MitchellBDavies/build_rust_with_docker/README.md

 # build_rust_with_docker
 Hello!
-This repository is just a small personal playground to expirement primarily with Docker & Github Actions, along with a small amount of Rust.
+This repository is just a small personal playground to expirement primarily with Docker & GitHub Actions, along with a small amount of Rust.

 Run this locally at your own risk with the following commands: